Johanna Stamps explores what usually drives us into a rut, the moments of deep realization and what ultimately gets us back out ... with God's help.

 About the Author

-Johanna is a writer and life coach -- helping overwhelmed mothers find a sense of purpose, peace and presence.
-After 10 years of working with entrepreneurs in Africa, Johanna has returned to the US, becoming a first-time mother at 39 and embracing a household with three generations.
+Johanna Stamps is a writer and life coach focused on bringing hope to overwhelmed women — especially mothers.
+Sign up to receive her weekly Reflections & Inspirations.
+After becoming a first-time mother at 39, Johanna has embraced a household with three generations.
 The best part of Johanna’s day is praying the Rosary during her morning hike with her little one.